cicada-lang/inet-cute/docs/articles/a-syntax-for-the-terms-of-linear-logic.md

 # Node and its ports

-A node has a unique name.
+A node has a name.

 A node's ports are split into two lists,
 _input ports_ and _output ports_.